OSGeo/gdal/gdal/swig/python/samples/README.md

     Application for executing OGR layer algebra operations.

-`gdalpythonserver.py`

-    A Python script that can be used as the value of GDAL_API_PROXY_SERVER config. option Redirects on GDAL implementation, but could be used to implement a Python GDAL driver.

 `ogr_dispatch.py`

     Dispatch features into layers according to the value of some fields or the geometry type.